Code of Integrity and Professional Conduct: How we Work

 Terms and conditions of employment

-As Federal Public Servants and CRA employees we are all bound by terms and conditions of employment.
-Complying with any and all applicable terms and conditions of employment is mandatory.
-Failure to comply with any of the following may lead to disciplinary or administrative measures, up to and including termination of employment.
+As Federal Public Servants and CRA employees, we are all bound by terms and conditions of employment.
+Complying with all applicable terms and conditions of employment is mandatory.
+Failure to comply with any of the following may result in corrective measures, including administrative or disciplinary measures, up to and including termination of employment.

 The Code, Values and Ethics Code for the Public Sector, and Directive on Conflict of Interest